On $J$-folded alcove paths and combinatorial representations of affine Hecke algebras: Introduction

+(see Figure~\ref{fig:G2example0} where $\cA_J$ in type $\tilde{\sG}_2$ with $J=\{1\}$ is shaded green, and a positively folded $J$-alcove path is illustrated).
+This constraint forces the path to `bounce' on the walls of the fundamental $J$-alcove, as illustrated in the fourth, fourteenth, and twenty first steps of the path in Figure~\ref{fig:G2example0}.
+These bounces play a different role in the theory to the folds (illustrated in steps eight and twenty four in the figure), and are a new feature of our model.

+Our representations $\pi_{J,\sv}$ are constructed in Theorem~\ref{thm:module}, and are inspired by the work of Deodhar~\cite{Deo:87,Deo:90,Deo:91,Deo:97} (see in particular \cite[\S2]{Deo:87}) and Lusztig~\cite[Lemma~4.7]{Lus:97}, and in Theorem~\ref{thm:mainpath1} we obtain an explicit formula for the matrices $\pi_{J,\sv}(T_w)$ in terms of the positively $J$-folded alcove paths described above (here $T_w$ denotes the standard basis of $\Hext$).

-Parabolic induction plays a central role in the representation theory of Hecke algebras (see \cite{Sol:21} and the references within).
-In the case of affine Hecke algebras this parabolic induction takes the form of induction of finite dimensional representations of Levi subalgebras.
-We show that our combinatorial modules $M_{J,\sv}$ are isomorphic to representations of the affine Hecke algebra induced from ``generic'' $1$-dimensional representations of Levi subalgebras, and that all such induced representations arise from our combinatorial construction (Theorem~\ref{thm:induced}).
+Parabolic induction plays a central role in the representation theory of Hecke algebras, and in the case of affine Hecke algebras this parabolic induction takes the form of induction of finite dimensional representations of Levi subalgebras.
+Given a subset $J\subseteq I$ and a $J$-parameter system~$\sv$, one can define a generic 1-dimensional representation of the associated Levi subalgebra.
+Our second main result is that the set of representations obtained by inducing these 1-dimensional representations is exactly the set of representations~$\pi_{J,\sv}$.

-In Section~\ref{sec:boundedreps} we recall the notion of bounded representations from \cite{GP:19b,GP:19}, modelled on the work of Geck~\cite{Geck:11} in the finite dimensional case.
-This theory requires the parameters $\sq_i$ of the affine Hecke algebra to be of the form $\sq_i=\sq^{L(s_i)}$, where $L$ is a \textit{positive weight function} on the affine Weyl group.
-In these ``weighted Hecke algebras'' one has the notion of degree (in the parameter~$\sq$), and this is the setting of Kazhdan-Lusztig theory.
-Then a \textit{bounded representation} is a finite dimensional representation $\pi$ for which the degree of the matrix entries of $\pi(T_w)$ with respect to some basis is uniformly bounded for all~$w\in\Wext$, and in this case the \textit{bound} of the representation is the least upper bound $\ba_{\pi}$ of this degree (this statistic depends on the particular basis chosen).
+Our combinatorial constructions are connected to Kazhdan-Lusztig theory via the notion of \textit{bounded} representations, inspired by the work of Geck~\cite{Geck:11}.
+To define this concept, we assume that there are integers $a_0,\ldots,a_n>0$ such that $\sq_i=\sq^{a_i}$.
+Thus $\sR=\ZZ[\sq,\sq^{-1}]$, and one may talk of degree (in $\sq$) of elements of $\sR$.
+The matrix representation $\pi_{J,\sv}$ is called \textit{bounded} if the degree of the matrix entries of $\pi_{J,\sv}(T_w)$ are uniformly bounded, for all $w\in \Wext$.
+The \textit{bound} $\ba_{J,\sv}$ of a bounded representation $\pi_{J,\sv}$ is the maximum of the degrees of the matrix entries of all $\pi_{J,\sv}(T_w)$, $w\in\Wext$.
+Our third main result is the complete classification of bounded representations $\pi_{J,\sv}$.